 Exploring the Innocence Movement

 Here’s your chance to learn about the Innocence Movement and wrongful convictions.
-UIS is launching a FREE Massive Open Online Course (MOOC), taught by our own staff attorney and Legal Studies professor, Gwen Jordan!
-This six-week course begins February 2, 2015 and is open to anyone.
+UIS sponsors a FREE Massive Open Online Course (MOOC), taught by our own staff attorney and Legal Studies professor, Gwen Jordan!
+It features interviews with exonerees, innocence attorneys, student interns, and community volunteers.
+The course is self-paced and open to anyone.
 Enroll in the course today